 The Sylvia Young Theatre School is the most famous and prestigious performing arts school in the United Kingdom.

-Interestingly the school has no PE curriculum – the intensely physical dance, drama and music programs balance this out.
-This does mean however that the school does not have the sporting facilities of its more academic and traditional English pubic school counterparts.
+Interestingly the school has no PE curriculum – the intensely physical dance, drama, and music programs balance this out.
+This does mean however that the school does not have the sporting facilities of its more academic and traditional English public school counterparts.

 Whilst there has been long term discussion of developing a Sixth Form, the size of the school, with just 250 students, limits the scale of investment such would require – and there are no plans to damage the family atmosphere and intimacy, seen as a key element of Sylvia Young’s exclusivity and success, by growing the school further.

-Academically the Sylvia Young Theatre School delivers exceptionally well given both that this is not a selective school and a school driven by passion and exceptional talent elsewhere in singing, dance and drama.
-Stand-out performance in 2015 was in the core subjects of English literature and Expressive Arts and in the optional subjects of Art, Media and Music where the school achieved a 100% pass rate at A*- C.
+Academically the Sylvia Young Theatre School delivers exceptionally well given both that this is not a selective school and is a school driven by passion and exceptional talent elsewhere in singing, dance, and drama.
+Stand-out performance in 2015 was in the core subjects of English literature and Expressive Arts, and in the optional subjects of Art, Media, and Music where the school achieved a 100% pass rate at A* - C.

 The school is non-denominational and welcomes pupils from all faiths.

 Informal notapushymum reviews are uniformly positive: “my daughter attended for 6 very happy years between 2005 and 2011,” “… your daughter will love the school,” “… my daughter had never done ballet when she started at Sylvia Young and it didn’t hold her back at all … she is now a proficient dancer in all aspects and is qualified to teach tap and Modern theatre dance,” “… they take all types of dancers and like potential in children,” “…it is a wonderful school.”

 The Sylvia Young Theatre School was rated Good in its most recently available ISI Educational Quality report (2014).